dantrovato/tennis-score/README.md

 # Tennis score

-This code challenge is about implementing a simple tennis score.
-Each set is one game.
-We highly encourage you to write tests to implement this solution.
+This is tennis score javascript application using Test Driven Development

 ## Mechanism